scious/documentation/docs/bask/latest.md

    - If setup correctly, there would be a way for the bask extension to summarize, document (and therefore version control) test coverage in the github branch itself.

 3. Use puppeteer to automate tests.
-   - requires more technical knowhow.
+   - requires more technical knowhow and setup effort.
+   - high automation
+   -